 Planning on riding the Motu Trails?
 Contact us for help in planning your itinerary and booking your trip.

 The Motu Trails offer a huge variety of riding within a stunning and undeveloped corner of New Zealand.
-Experience everything from coastal riding, to quiet backcountry roads where you're more likely to see horses than vehicles and purpose built smooth and flowly single track through native forest.
+Experience everything from coastal riding, to quiet backcountry roads where you're more likely to see horses than vehicles, and historic single track twisting down through massive native forest.
 With three trails to choose from or the option of combining them all there are plenty of riding options to suit all ages and fitness levels.

-Starting from the stopbanks in the Opotiki township, the trail meanders over the Pakowhai bridge and follows the sand dunes with a number of vantage points to take in the view!
-The trail is relatively flat and caters to all abilities of cyclists.
+Starting from the stopbanks in the Opotiki township, the trail meanders over the Pakowhai ki Otutaopuku bridge and follows the sand dunes with a number of vantage points to take in the view!
+The trail is undulating but the rises are small and it caters to all abilities of cyclists.

-The return journey can be completed comfortably in a day.
-Tracks have also been formed along Opotiki’s stopbanks, so you can circumnavigate the town as part of the experience.
+The return journey can be completed comfortably in two-three hours.
+Tracks have also been formed along Opotiki’s stopbanks, so you can circumnavigate much of the town as part of the experience.

-The 78km Motu Road Trail follows the historic coach road from Matawai (high on the ranges between Opotiki and Gisborne) to the coast and on to Opotiki.
+The 67km Motu Road Trail follows the historic coach road from Matawai (high on the ranges between Opotiki and Gisborne) to the coast; from where you take the Dunes Trail on to Opotiki.
 Opened in 1914, the Motu Road offered the first wheeled-vehicle access through the ranges between the two Bays.

-The Moto Road Trail is challenging with a number of climbs and longer descents through bush-clad hill country and isolated farmland.
-A good fitness level is required and starting the trail at Matawai will reduce the length of the climbs and provide more opportunities to take in the view.
-Starting from the Opotiki end, it's a long and challenging day that gradually sees you climbing all the way to Motu - with a number of descents to break up the journey.
+The Motu Road Trail is challenging with a number of climbs and longer descents through bush-clad hill country and isolated farmland.
+A good fitness level is required.
+Starting the trail at Matawai (elevation 500m) or Motu (elevation 450m) will reduce the length of the climbs substantially!

 By the time ‘civilisation’ (in the form of Pakihi Road) is reached, you will have enjoyed a wilderness ride with few equals on the North Island.
-Opotiki is still 24kms away, with approximately 7km on gravel road to tackle before hitting a sealed road to take you back into town for a well deserved beer.
+Opotiki is still 24kms away, with approximately 9km on gravel road before hitting a sealed road to take you back to the outskirts of town.
+Dive onto Te Rere Pa road and follow the Otara Stopbank Trail for a sweet finish, then head for a well-deserved beer.
 This is some fantastic single track riding and is without a doubt some of the best downhill and remote riding on the North Island.

 Loop Trail :: Intermediate :: 91KM Open

-Combine the Dunes Trail, Motu Trail and the Pakihi Trail and you have the ingredients of a demanding 91km Loop Trail – and the recipe for an unforgettable cycling expedition.
+Combine the Dunes Trail, Motu Trail and the Pakihi Track and you have the ingredients of an epic 91km ride – an unforgettable cycling expedition.

 This is a full day mission that should only be attempted by keen and experienced riders.
-Starting from Opotiki you'll climb over 600 metres before reaching the start of the Pakihi Track.
-This Loop Trail will take anywhere from 6 - 12 hours depending on your level of fitness and the number of stops you take to break up the journey.
+Two days is much easier, staying at Toatoa.
+The loop peaks at over 600 metres and there’s 1000 metres of climbing all up.
+The loop will take anywhere from five - ten hours, depending on your level of fitness and the number of stops you take to break up the journey.